andtsa/dhnotes/mbed/linking/A General Overview of What Happens Before main().md

 A baremetal embedded application represents the simplest path to `_start`.

-Consider a baremetal platform with a binary stored in flash memory.
-When power is applied to the processor, the processor will copy the program from flash and store it in RAM1.
-Once the program is loaded into memory, the processor jumps to the reset interrupt vector address.
+Consider a baremetal platform with a binary stored in flash memory. **When power is applied to the processor, the processor will copy the program from flash and store it in RAM1**.
+Once the program is loaded into memory, the processor jumps to the reset interrupt vector address. ^4b09de

-The embedded program’s reset interrupt handler initializes the system after power-on or reset.
+The embedded program’s reset interrupt handler initialises the system after power-on or reset.
 The reset handler typically performs an initial configuration of the processor registers and critical hardware components (such as external RAM, caches, or MMU).
 Once this initial configuration is complete, the reset handler jumps to `_start`.

 Some systems do not utilize the C standard library, and in that case `_start` will not be called.
 Instead, the reset handler will invoke other setup functions or will directly execute necessary program setup steps.